kant/watson-training-from-on-prem-data/README.md

 > TODO: This schema is not accepted by the performance monitor unless all the
 > `INTEGER` and `DOUBLE` columns are typed as VARCHAR, which seems absurd.

+> TODO: Why would you want the _TRAINING column to be non-nullable in the first
+> place?

+> TODO: Is the trigger intended to ease first time setup, or is it supposed to
+> remain as part of the continuous learning process?
+I would think the machine
+> learning service would populate that column by itself, when re-training
+> occurs.

     CREATE TABLE
       violations_feedback(
         ID INTEGER,